 Junckers has undergone considerable development over the course of time, despite the fact that products and raw materials have basically been the same for the past many decades.
-Although some conditions haven't changed much since the beginning, in spite of developments.
-The following significant changes and conditions can be singled out:
+Although some conditions haven't changed much since the beginning, in spite of developments, the following significant changes and conditions can be singled out:

 - Environment: Up until the mid-1990s, the company would receive many complaints regarding dust, smell, noise, sewage etc. In addition to flooring, Junckers also produced pulp and MDFs (Medium density fibreboards), and these productions gave rise to a number of local environmental problems.
+The closure of pulp and MDF production resulted in a significant reduction of emissions from the company, and the introduction of environmental management, along with a number of technical improvements meant that the number of annual complaints from neighbours for approx. the past 5 years, are now in the region of 0-1. - Environment: Up until the mid-1990s, the company would receive many complaints regarding dust, smell, noise, sewage etc. In addition to flooring, Junckers also produced pulp and MDFs (Medium density fibreboards), and these productions gave rise to a number of local environmental problems.
 The closure of pulp and MDF production resulted in a significant reduction of emissions from the company, and the introduction of environmental management, along with a number of technical improvements meant that the number of annual complaints from neighbours for approx. the past 5 years, are now in the region of 0-1. - Working environment: Despite the introduction of robotics, visual systems, automatic sorting, etc., many manual functions are still used in the production of the flooring.
 The main problem, in terms of pure ergonomics, is the monotonous repetitive work (MRW), which, despite technological improvements, continues to occur, and in the long-term can cause muscle and joint injury.
 Rotational systems, where employees change workplace several times a day, have reduced the risk of health injuries significantly however.
 Junckers are trying to reduce the amount of MRW jobs on a constant basis, and the progress for this is positive. - Tropical wood: Junckers has previously experienced significant sales of market goods, such as Merbau and Jatoba.
 Despite meticulous purchasing work, it was not always possible to check the legality or sustainability of the wood, but Junckers sought to guide its suppliers in the right direction, which was more than many other companies were doing at that time.
-The sale of tropical wood today, only accounts for a very small part of Juncker's revenue, and through certifications within the PEFCTM and FSC® and most recently with the introduction of the "European Union Timber Regulation" in 2013, all the wood purchased is legally harvested. - Employee conditions: Historically, Junckers has always employed a large proportion of unskilled labour, and that is also true today.
-Reading difficulties or dyslexia are common in some areas of production, but are generally on the fall due to the increasing use of IT technology in production.
-In general, the employees are, professionally organised.
-The social commitment of the company is reflected in, e.g. Junckers Welfare Fund, which provides financial support to current or former employees in cases of illness, death or other areas of need.
+The sale of tropical wood today, only accounts for a very small part of Juncker's revenue, and through certifications within the PEFCTM and FSC® and most recently with the introduction of the "European Union Timber Regulation" in 2013, all the wood purchased is legally harvested.